Overview

 The Bass Coast is known for its valued rural and coastal landscapes, farmland and biodiversity.
 The area is popular with both residents and visitors.
 Phillip Island attracts tourists with its beaches, wetlands and wildlife.

-Bass Coast has been decalred a ‘distinctive area and landscape’ to protect the environment, landscape and lifestyle.
+Bass Coast has been declared a ‘distinctive area and landscape’ to protect the environment, landscape and lifestyle.

-DELWP is currently developing a draft Statement of Planning Policy for the area.
-Developed in collaboration with Bass Coast Shire Council, the Bunurong and relevant government agencies and authorities.
+The Department of Transport and Planning (DTP) is currently finalising the draft Statement of Planning Policy (SPP) for the area.
+The draft Bass Coast SPP was developed in collaboration with Bass Coast Shire Council, the Bunurong and relevant government agencies and authorities.

 For more information and to subscribe for updates, visit: